 ABOUT

-My practice investigates perception as a constructed and regulated process rather than a neutral or continuous experience.
-Working across photography, collage, video, and installation, I approach images as systems that organize attention, produce legibility, and direct meaning along linear paths toward recognition and resolution.
-The work intervenes in these systems by interrupting the points at which perception is expected to cohere.
+In my artistic practice, I investigate perception as a constructed and regulated process rather than as a neutral or continuous experience.
+I work with photography, collage, video and installation, approaching images as systems that organise attention, produce legibility, and direct meaning.
+Our perception guides us toward recognition, coherence, and resolution; through my work, I intervene in these systems in various ways.

 Exhibitions, events & publications